FDA Accepts sNDA for Talazoparib/Enzalutamide in HRR-Mutant mCRPC

 The decision was supported by results from the phase 3 TALAPRO-2 study, in which a statistically significant and clinically meaningful improvement in overall survival was observed with the combination vs enzalutamide monotherapy in patients with HRR-mutant metastatic CRPC.

-Of note, the FDA did not expand the indication to include patients with non-HRR gene mutated metastatic CRPC.
+Of note, the FDA did not expand the indication to include patients with non–HRR gene mutated metastatic CRPC.
 Comparatively, among patients without HRR alterations detected, treatment with the combination elicited a median OS of 46.6 months (95% CI, 33.0-54.1) vs 37.4 months (95% CI, 30.0-40.9) with enzalutamide alone, which did not achieve statistical significance (HR, 0.782; 95% CI, 0.582-1.050; P = .1008).
-The FDA suggested that the trial was not sufficient to conclude a favorable benefit-risk profile for this non-HRR subgroup, and Pfizer will not pursue an expanded indication for the combination in the US among patients with metastatic CRPC.
+The FDA suggested that the trial findings were not sufficient to conclude a favorable benefit-risk profile for this non-HRR subgroup, and Pfizer will not pursue an expanded indication for the combination in the US among patients with metastatic CRPC.

-Among HRR-mutant patients in the combination (n = 402) and control (n = 403) cohorts, 14.2% vs 14.4% had evaluable circulating tumor DNA samples.
-Additionally, 21.1% vs 20.3% had 1 or more alterations in the corresponding gene, with the most common non-HRR mutations including CDK12 (5.7% vs 7.2%), BRCA2 (5.7% vs 6.9%), and ATM (5.7% vs 3.5%).
+Among patients with HRR mutation in the combination (n = 402) and control (n = 403) cohorts, 14.2% vs 14.4% had evaluable circulating tumor DNA samples.
+Additionally, 21.1% vs 20.3% had 1 or more alterations in the corresponding gene, with the most common non-HRR mutations including those in CDK12 (5.7% vs 7.2%), BRCA2 (5.7% vs 6.9%), and ATM (5.7% vs 3.5%).

 Among patients with HRR-deficient disease, the median duration of talazoparib treatment was 20.3 months.
-The most common treatment-emergent adverse effects (TEAEs) with the combination included anemia, fatigue, and neutropenia.
+The most common treatment-emergent adverse effects (AEs) with the combination included anemia, fatigue, and neutropenia.
 In this treatment group, grade 3/4 anemia was observed in 43.4% of patients, with a median onset time of 3.4 months.

 Additionally, among these patients, the rate of AE-related talazoparib discontinuation of 13.1% was similar to the primary analysis.
 Of note, 4.5% of patients discontinued due to anemia.
 Furthermore, investigators found that global health status and quality of life were maintained for patients taking talazoparib.